Docking Institute Staff

 Jian Sun, Ph.D.

 Dr. Jian Sun joined the Docking Institute in July 2007 as a research scientist.
 His responsibilities include survey design, survey administration, data analysis, and report writing.
 He has been the lead researcher for a variety of projects involving feasibility studies, health needs assessments, program evaluation, public opinion surveys, and housing studies.
 His personal research interests include housing prices, urban developmental policies, and public administration.
 Before joining the Docking Institute, he was involved in several planning projects in the United States and China, including land use planning, transportation analysis, and community economic development.
 He has published in the academic journals Environmental and Planning A, Journal of Real Estate Literature, Journal of Housing Economics, Journal of Urban Affairs, Journal of Public Affairs Education, Real Estate Economics, and Journal of Current Chinese Affairs.
-Jian is also an assistant professor in FHSU’s Department of Political Science, teaching research methods and public administration courses.
+Jian is also an associate professor in FHSU’s Department of Political Science, teaching research methods and public administration courses.
 Jian received his doctorate from the University of Louisville in 2007.

-Lynette Ottley joined the Docking Institute in June 2008 as the administrative specialist.
+Lynette Ottley joined the Docking Institute in June 2008 as the administrative associate.
 Responsibilities include budget records, billing contracts, management of accounts, monitoring of fund balances, assigning expenses, payroll, and maintaining the website.
 She oversees student employment through JobX and supervises and coordinates the student activities.
 She is also responsible for design and publication of the Institute’s annual report.
 Prior to joining the Institute, Lynette worked in the Academic Advising and Career Exploration office.
 She received her bachelor of arts degree in communications from Fort Hays State University in 1992.